Skip to content

 $List = 'notepad', 'win32calc', 'chrome'

 First, we've taken the process names and assigned them to the variable $List.
-Next, we use a ForEach loop to iterate through each $Item in the $List variable.
-We've also gone hardcore and used the kill alias instead of Stop-Process ... because why not?
-And finally, we've used the -Force parameter just in case any of these processes try to go rogue and not close like they're supposed to.
+Next, we could use a ForEach loop to iterate through each $Item in the $List variable.
+We can also go hardcore and use the kill alias instead of Stop-Process ... because why not?
+And finally, we can use the -Force parameter just in case any of these processes try to go rogue and not close like they're supposed to.

 How to check if a process is running before stopping it